RobinChen121/online-solver/about.markdown

 > 4. Pivot Row Selection
 >- For each $i$ where $u_i > 0$, compute the ratio $x_{B(i)}/u_i$:
 >   - Identify the row index $\ell$ following some rule:
->         - Damtzog'rule (choose the one that yields the minimum ratio)
+>         - Dantzig'rule (choose the one that yields the minimum ratio)
 >         - Bland's rule (choose the smallest index from those rows with tied minimum ratio)
 >         - Lexicographic rule (for each row $i$ with $u_i>0$, divide it by $u_i$, choose the lexicographically smallest row)
 >   - Column $\mathbf{A}_{B(\ell)}$ exits the basis, and column $\mathbf{A}_j$ enters the basis.